RenderKit/ospray/README.md

 -------

-All entities of OSPRay (the renderer, volumes, geometries, lights, cameras, …) are a specialization of `OSPObject` and share common mechanism to deal with parameters and lifetime.
+All entities of OSPRay (the renderer, volumes, geometries, lights, cameras, …) are a logical specialization of `OSPObject` and share common mechanism to deal with parameters and lifetime.

 An important aspect of object parameters is that parameters do not get